 - Business credit disputes, like sending a collections demand letter for past due accounts

 Each of these categories includes dozens of more specific legal issues.
-The attorneys at the Katz Law Group have more than 35 years representing business interests in the state in each of them.
+The attorneys at the Katz Law Group have spent nearly 40 years representing business interests in the state in each of them.
 They can help Massachusetts business owners navigate through sensitive situations, protect their interests, and enforce their rights.